DaveAldon/Feed-Kelso/README.md

 2. Visual Appeal
 3. Game Logic Improvement

 This project uses HTML and Javascript at its core, and the 2D physics operate using Phaser.
-Cordova exists on the project for future mobile compatibility, CSS was added for more visual control, and the Firebase api is used heavily for the leaderboard.
+CSS was added for more visual control, and the Firebase api is used heavily for the leaderboard.
 Below are the three functions in more detail.

 # Leaderboard